Total Pageviews

 Then there is the real economy that produces goods and services that can be split into things that those with assets like to buy for themselves and things that are non discressionary like food, insurance, education, shelter, health care etc., that even those with no assets must purchase.

 This part of the economy is doing real well for those with assets.
 And even for those without assets it's doing okay right now because these are things that must be purchassed.
 However the 90 percent is currently going deep into debt to be able to purchase these things.
-Even even some discessionary purchases for those below the billionaire class are beginning to feel a pinch.
+Even some areas of discessionary purchase for those below the billionaire class are beginning to feel a pinch.

 Finally there is the the monetary economy.
 This measures the monetary health of the economy.
 How much debt does it take to keep the economoy operating?
 How much return does the economy provide for a dollar of debt?
 And how much money is being created when we produce this debt?
 ANd most important, what does the debt/money inflow do to prices over time?